Japan–Philippines relations: Post-war relations

 The United States sent survey missions to Japan to assess the industrial capacity of the country and agreed with Kennan's suggestion.
 The United States ended the Advance Reparations Transfer Program, to which the Philippines, through Romulo and Foreign Affairs Undersecretary Felino Neri, objected.
 Countries involved also started working towards a peace treaty.
 Romulo and Neri put forth the Philippine position that they recognize the threat of Communism, as the country itself faces an insurgency of their own, and that they also welcome the Peace Treaty to ensure Japan can actively participate in negotiations.
 However, they reiterated their concern for reparations.
 When the 1951 San Francisco Peace Treaty was signed, Romulo lamented that it "fails to provide for reparations in the form and manner [they] desire."
 However, he conceded that it was still a step in the right direction as it would be even more detrimental for the Philippines not to sign it.
 Furthermore, he expressed optimism as Japanese Premier Shigeru Yoshida "solemnly pledged to [them] that Japan will do all that is humanly possible to repair the damage it has done to the Philippines."

 In 1954, the Japanese government started to beguile or invite Filipinos to take-up their studies in their country, through the formation of scholarships that was managed by the Ministry of Education of Japan.
 Theoretically speaking, the students who would be availing of this invitation should be amongst the ones who would help the Philippines to recover or another angle, contribute to the economic development of the country.
 Only later in 1985 did the Japanese Ministry gave scholarships for those who wanted to pursue a course in a technical college, then three years later, for those who intend to pursue a vocational course.

 Diplomatic relations were normalized and re-established in 1956, when the war reparations agreement was finally concluded.
+Over 198 Billion Japanese Yen or 550 Million U.S. Dollars, in 1956 prices, or an equivalent of $6.220 Billion U.S. Dollars in year 2025 prices, were given by Japan, in totality, as war reparations to the Philippines, before the reparations agreement was terminated.
 By the end of the 1950s, Japanese companies and individual investors had begun to return to the Philippines.
 Japan and the Philippines signed a Treaty of Amity, Commerce and Navigation in 1960, but the treaty did not go into effect until 1973.